Dateline: Bogota, Colombia

 So, while you can only spend up to 180 days in the Schengen Area, it is still possible to spend the entire year in Europe.

 This does, however, necessitate frequent travel.
 If you would prefer to stay in one place for most of the year, or at least within the Schengen Area, you will need to hold either a long-stay visa issued by a single country of interest or a residence permit.
-Long-stay visas are only good for one year, so you will need to obtain a residence permit to remain in the in a Schengen member state for more than twelve months.
+Long-stay visas are only good for one year, so you will need to obtain a residence permit to remain in the Schengen member state for more than twelve months.

 Long-stay visa holders and those with a residence permit issued by a single state can travel throughout the rest of the Schengen Area for the same 90 day period out of each 180 days.
 Long-term residents can also apply for the right to move to and settle in another Schengen member state without losing their residency in the first country and the social benefits that come with it.